how-to-dry-and-cure-your-marijuana-plant-cannabis-plant-curing-weed-dry-cannabis

 How to Prepare for Extractions

-As you trim your plants, collect your sugar leaves in bags that are sealable.
-Sugar leaves are any leaves with a decent number of trichomes on their surface.
-Before most extraction processes, it is recommended to freeze your trim- this makes the material more brittle and allows trichomes to break off from the rest of the plant easily and completely.
-When cannabis is frozen, it is less sticky and typically easier to extract cannabinoids from, depending on your method.
-Make sure you keep your trim in a bag that can be placed in your freezer and sealed so that it will not collect moisture.
+As you trim your plants, gather your sugar leaves in sealable bags.
+Sugar leaves are those with a significant number of trichomes on their surface.
+For most extraction processes, it's recommended to freeze your trim.
+This makes the material more brittle, allowing trichomes to detach easily and completely from the plant.
+Frozen cannabis is less sticky and typically simpler to extract cannabinoids from, depending on the method used.
+Ensure your trim is stored in a bag that can be sealed and placed in your freezer to prevent moisture accumulation.

-You can also consider using some smaller nugs, or even your whole harvest, if you prefer extracts such as hash and edibles.
-Another extraction technique that has recently gained popularity is called “live” extraction, which, as the name implies, uses a freshly harvested plant instead of cured buds.
-Using freshly harvested plants, i.e. within hours of harvest, apparently helps to capture trichomes and thus preserve aroma and fragrance more effectively through most extraction processes.
+Consider using smaller nugs, or even your entire harvest, for extracts like hash and edibles.
+Another extraction technique gaining popularity is “live” extraction, which uses freshly harvested plants instead of cured buds.
+Extracting from plants that are fresh, ideally within hours of harvest, can more effectively preserve aroma and fragrance through most extraction processes.

 More about What To Do With Your Cannabis Fan Leaves here.